wallymathieu/assertfail/_posts/2021-06-06-Using-functional-programming-to-optimize-frontend-code.md

 During 2019 I started on the current project.
 At this project I'm working on, we are building a enterprise system for a government customer.
 When I got in significant parts had been developed of the frontend and backend system.
 My role when I started in the project was in order to help develop test automation software for the system.
 Since I've worked on both frontend and backend parts in other systems, I'm able to help out in various parts of the system.

 I'm going to talk about one particular issue in the frontend code.
 When I got into the project, the frontend used mainly [Formik](https://formik.org) for forms.
 There is significant complexity in the frontend code.
-Some of the forms are quite complicated and have a lot of behaviour.
+Some of the forms are quite complicated and have a lot of behavior.
 While debugging we noticed that the frontend started to slow down significantly for the bigger forms.
 Since the end users was not affected, we hoped that it would be fine.
 As new requirements got implemented the slowdown during development started to manifest during end user testing.

 ## Solutions